Tamarou/Registry/MISSION.md

 # Vision

-> We will provide a unified platform that enables educators to seamlessly plan, market, execute, and analyze event-based programs effortlessly.
+> We will provide a unified platform for educators to grow their businesses, helping them plan, market, execute, and analyze their events.